Keller's Brand Equity Model

 Do you know what makes a brand strong?
-If you had to make yours stronger, would you know how to do it?
+And if you had to make yours stronger, would you know how to do it?

 Many factors influence the strength of a particular product or brand.
-If you understand these factors, you can think about how to launch a new product effectively, or work out how to turn a struggling brand into a successful one.
+If you understand these factors, it can help you to launch a new product effectively, or work out how to turn a struggling brand into a successful one.

-Keller's Brand Equity Model is also known as the Customer-Based Brand Equity (CBBE) Model.
-Kevin Lane Keller, a marketing professor at the Tuck School of Business at Dartmouth College, developed the model and published it in his widely used textbook, "Strategic Brand Management."
+Keller's Brand Equity Model (also known as the Customer-Based Brand Equity (CBBE) Model) was first developed by marketing professor, Kevin Lane Keller, in his widely-used textbook, "Strategic Brand Management."

 The concept behind the Brand Equity Model is simple: in order to build a strong brand, you must shape how customers think and feel about your product.
 You have to build the right type of experiences around your brand, so that customers have specific, positive thoughts, feelings, beliefs, opinions, and perceptions about it.